Lloyd Owen: Career

-Owen's breakthrough role was Professor Henry Jones, Sr., father of Indiana Jones, in eight episodes of the TV series The Young Indiana Jones Chronicles in 1992 and 1993.
+Owen's breakthrough role was Professor Henry Jones Sr., father of Indiana Jones, in eight episodes of the American TV series The Young Indiana Jones Chronicles in 1992 and 1993.
+In real life, Owen is six months younger than Sean Patrick Flannery, who played the adolescent/young adult Indiana Jones in the series.
+Owen was heavily made up to look like a man in his late-40s when he filmed his scenes with Flannery.
 Subsequently, he portrayed the lead role of Paul Bowman-MacDonald in 28 episodes of the popular BBC Scotland series Monarch of the Glen between 2002 and 2005.
 He also played Professor Jon Ford in the BBC Northern Ireland series The Innocence Project (2006–2007).
 In 2014, Owen appeared in the second season of The CW's supernatural show The Originals as Ansel, Klaus's father.
 He also had a recurring role of the U.S. President Farrell in 2015 comedy series You, Me and the Apocalypse.
-In 2019, he played Dominic Swanson in ITV drama Cleaning Up.
-In 2022, Owen joined the cast of the Amazon Prime fantasy series The Lord of the Rings: The Rings of Power, where he plays the role of Elendil.
+In 2019, he played Dominic Swanson in the ITV drama Cleaning Up.
+In 2020, it was announced that Owen joined the cast of the Amazon Prime Video fantasy series The Lord of the Rings: The Rings of Power (2022), where he plays the role of Elendil.

 Owen's film career has included appearances in short films, and supporting roles in The Republic of Love (2003) (as Peter), which was based on a novel by Pulitzer Prize-winning author Carol Shields, and in Miss Potter (2006) (as a solicitor named William Heelis who married children's author Beatrix Potter).
 In 2011, he starred in sci-fi film Apollo 18 as Commander Nathan "Nate" Walker.
 He also played officer John Clive in the 2018 Hindi film Thugs of Hindostan.

 However, Owen's first love has always been the theatre.
 Early in his professional career he was involved in the Cheek by Jowl productions of Philoctetes and the Shakespeare plays Macbeth, The Tempest and Twelfth Night.
 Owen's break on stage was playing Nick in Edward Albee's Who's Afraid of Virginia Woolf?, directed by Howard Davies, at the Almeida Theatre in London in 1996.
 Owen studied the play during his A-levels, and it is his favourite play.
 Other highlights of his stage career include playing Dan in Closer by Patrick Marber in 1998 and George in The York Realist by Peter Gill in 2002.
 Critics praised his performance in the latter play as "astonishing in its power, throttled fury and sadness" and "superb, richly voiced", and called him "a fast-rising star".